TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 Machine Gobox pwned!!

-Hope you had learned a lot and enjoyed the machine as much I did!!
+Hope you learned a lot and enjoyed the machine as much I did!!

 Keep hacking!!❤️❤️